- Home

 What will the course lead on to?

-Progression on to a specific level 3 trade area or alternatively onto a higher apprenticeship in construction or civil engineering.
+This course can lead to further progression into a specific level 3 trade area, or alternatively, a higher apprenticeship in construction or civil engineering.

 Are there any links with industry and university?